neams-th-coe/cardinal/doc/content/tutorials/KRUSTY_index.md

 !listing /tutorials/krusty/KRUSTY/model.py

-To generate the settings XML files needed to run OpenMC, you just need to run:
+To generate the all of the XML files needed to run OpenMC, you just need to run:

 ```
-settings.export_to_xml()
+model.export_to_xml()
 ```